dodona-edu/judge-html/README.md

     >     return [html, css]
     > ```

 4. Make a `ChecklistItem` (with Emmet syntax) and append it to a TestSuite.
-Combine several ChecklistItems in one check if you want.
+Combine several Checks in one ChecklistItem if you want to.

     ```python
     html.make_item_from_emmet("The body has a table.", "body>table")